MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-5-advanced-kql-query.md

     :::image type="content" source="media/realtime-analytics-tutorial/top-10-by-count.png" alt-text="Screenshot of query result in Real-Time Analytics in Microsoft Fabric.":::

 1. This query adds a step to the previous query by looking up the corresponding zones of the top 10 pickup locations using the *Locations* table.
+The [lookup operator](/azure/data-explorer/kusto/query/lookupoperator?context=/fabric/context/context&pivots=fabric) extends the columns of a fact table with values looked-up in a dimension table.

     ```kusto
     nyctaxitrips